 Contact New Orleans, LA Attorneys with Maritime Experience

 Attorney Timothy Young in Louisiana understands that maritime law provides you with certain protections your employer may not want you to know about.
 The maritime law firm in New Orleans, The Young Firm, can help you if you have suffered boating accident injuries, an offshore accident or other injuries that fall under maritime law or the Jones Act.
 Though we are based in Louisiana, we are ready and able to help injured victims throughout the U.S. Order our free Maritime Injury Law guide and/or our guide to what to do when you are injured offshore to learn all about your rights as an injured worker.

-When you are ready to get started with your Jones Act injury case, we urge you to contact us today for a FREE case evaluation – call toll-free at 866-703-2590.
+When you are ready to get started with your Jones Act injury case, we urge you to contact us today for a FREE case evaluation – call us at 504-680-4100.